Back to the US: How new rules for British visitors will work after travel ban lifts

 What is changing?

-From 12.01am on 8 November the blanket travel ban will be lifted for arrivals from the UK, the European Union and the other nations that have been blocked during the coronavirus pandemic.
+From 12.01am Eastern Standard Time (5.01am GMT) on 8 November the blanket travel ban is lifted for arrivals from the UK, the European Union and the other nations that have been blocked during the coronavirus pandemic.

 The conditions for the restart were set out on 25 October by President Biden.